Trucking ELDs: Choosing the Best ELD for Owner-Operators

 What is the Best ELD for Owner-Operators?

 It's inadvisable to simply pick any ELD available on the market.
-There should be adequate research on the choices available before pulling the trigger.
+You should perform adequate research on the choices available before pulling the trigger.
 Here are the factors to watch out for when choosing the best ELD for owner-operators.

-According to the rules implemented by the Federal Motor Carrier Safety Association (FMCSA), the ELDs must be self-certified.
+According to the rules implemented by the FMCSA, ELDs must be self-certified.
 This means that the device's manufacturer has registered its own ELD and certified that it complies with all the technical specifications of the ELD mandate.

 Reputable and Reliable Manufacturer

-Companies are choosing not only the device when they procure the ELD but also selecting their business partner.
-Hence, it is also essential to know more about the vendor before procuring the ELDs.
+When companies choose an ELD, they are choosing not only a device but also a business partner.
+Hence, it is also essential to know more about the vendor before procuring your ELDs.
 Here's what companies need to look for when choosing their ELD partner.

 - Company organization